mjfelis/zen-demo/content/en/deliverables/_index.md

 #### Backend

-An open source [Cosmos-sdk](https://cosmos.network/) based implementation of the [Verifiable Public Registry Specification](https://github.com/verana-labs/verifiable-trust-vpr-spec).
+An open source [Cosmos-sdk](https://cosmos.network/) based implementation of the [Verifiable Public Registry Specification (VPR spec)](https://github.com/verana-labs/verifiable-trust-vpr-spec).
+The Verana Network includes all specified modules of the VPR spec.
+The network will be run by volunteers around the world.
+If you are interested in participating, join our [discord server](https://verana.io) and let us know.

 Repo: [Verana Network](https://github.com/verana-labs/verana-blockchain)

 #### Frontend

+An open source dashboard for Ecosystems for interacting with the Verana Network and manage trust registries, credential schemas, permissions, and DID Directory.

 Repo: [Verana Network](https://github.com/verana-labs/verana-frontend)

 ### Verre (aka Verana Resolver)

-An open source typescript library for resolving trust as specified in the The [Verifiable Trust Specification](https://github.com/verana-labs/verifiable-trust-spec).
+Verre is an open-source TypeScript library designed for resolving trust according to the [Verifiable Trust Specification](https://verana-labs.github.io/verifiable-trust-spec/).

-This typescript library can be used by any project that would like to embed the Verifiable Trust layer.
+This library enables any project to seamlessly integrate the Verifiable Trust layer, providing essential trust verification capabilities.

+#### Key Features

+With Verre, you can:

+- Verify Verifiable Services – Check if a DID provides a Verifiable Service and identify its provider.

+- Authenticate Credential Issuers – Ensure that an Issuer of a given credential schema is authorized by the Ecosystem Controller.

+- Validate Verifier Permissions – Confirm whether a Verifier is allowed to request the presentation of a Verifiable Credential from a specific Issuer within an ecosystem.

+#### How It Works

+The resolver begins by resolving the DID to retrieve its DID Document, then recursively validates the required entries to ensure compliance with the Verifiable Trust framework.

 Repo: [Verre](https://github.com/verana-labs/verre)